Welcome to Hakuto

 Setting Up

 Quick Start Get your first Hakuto site up and running in about 5 minutes.
 All you need is Claude Code, GitHub, Cloudflare, and a code editor.
-Contact Form How to add a working contact form to your Astro site using a Cloudflare Worker to handle submissions.
-Custom Domain Connect your own domain to your Cloudflare Worker in three steps.
-Add the domain, merge the config PR, and disable the workers.dev URL.
+Custom Domain Connect your own domain to your Cloudflare Worker.
+Add the domain, update wrangler.toml, and hide the workers.dev URL from the public.
 Environment Variables How to manage API keys, secrets, and configuration values for your Hakuto site on Cloudflare Workers.
-Update Hakuto How to update your Hakuto site to the latest template version.
-Covers pulling the newest release, updating Skills, Tailwind CSS, and Astro dependencies.
+Update Hakuto How updates work with the Hakuto plugin.
+Covers /plugin update, scaffold drift, and dependency updates.

 Tips

 Create a Blog Add a blog to your Hakuto site with a listing page, post templates, and category pages using the built-in Skill.
 Create Docs Pages Add a documentation section to your Hakuto site with sidebar navigation, content collections, and organized category pages.
 Favicons Add custom favicons to your Hakuto site.
 Covers SVG and PNG sources, dark mode and light mode variants, and how the favicons plugin works.
 Site Launch A pre-launch checklist for your Hakuto site.
-Covers content review, technical checks, performance validation, and what to do after going live.
+Run the prelaunch-checklist skill, then handle the manual Cloudflare steps the skill can't automate.
 Build Failed How to diagnose and fix a failed Cloudflare build for your Hakuto site.
 Covers finding error logs, sharing them with Claude, and re-running builds.
 GitHub Newbies A plain-English guide to Git and GitHub for non-developers.
 Covers commits, branches, pull requests, and common tasks when using Hakuto.

 Customization